 Description: This is the first course in the MUS 185-MUS 186 sequence.
-Rehearsal and performance of duos, trios and larger ensemble
+Rehearsal and performance of duos, trios and larger ensemble works for multiple guitars.
+Limited to classical guitar students in music degree program.
+(3 hours)

 MUS 186 - Guitar Ensemble II